Daniel-Heo/realtrans/README.md

 > 1. Install Python
 > 2. Run install.bat in the RealTrans folder
+> 3. Run realtrans.exe in the RealTrans folder

 #### 1. Install Python ( Require 3.10.x ) : https://www.python.org/downloads/ ( *** Be sure to select run Admin and add PATH. *** )